Skip to content

 Server Status

-Any server registered with Keystash will show one of the three following states.
+Any server registered with Keystash will show one of the four following states.
 You can use these states to determine if the Server is correctly configured to work with Keystash and is actively synchronising users and SSH keys.

 • Connected: This means the server and the Keystash agent has correctly connected to Keystash within the last 5 minutes and has synchronised all changes to users, groups, permissions and SSH keys